minxuanjun/tixiaoshan.github.io/_pages/about.md

 Who I Am
 ======
 My name is Tixiao Shan.
-I am currently studying at Stevens Institute of Technology and a lawuful permanent resident living in New York City.
+I am currently studying at Stevens Institute of Technology and a lawful permanent resident living in New York City.

 What I’m Up to
 ======